Kentucky Route Zero

+Kentucky Route Zero is a point-and-click adventure interactive fiction game developed by Cardboard Computer and published by Annapurna Interactive.
+The game follows the narrative of a truck driver named Conway and the strange people he meets as he tries to cross the mysterious Route Zero in Kentucky to make a final delivery for the antiques company for which he works.
+The game received acclaim for its visual art, narrative, characterization, atmosphere, and themes, appearing on several best-of-the-decade lists.

-Kentucky Route Zero is a point-and-click adventure game developed by Cardboard Computer and published by Annapurna Interactive.
-The game was first revealed in 2011 via the crowdfunding platform Kickstarter and is separated into five acts that were released sporadically throughout its development; the first releasing in January 2013 and the last releasing in January 2020.
+Kentucky Route Zero was first revealed in 2011 via the crowdfunding platform Kickstarter and is separated into five acts that were released sporadically throughout its development; the first releasing in January 2013 and the last releasing in January 2020.
 The game was developed for Linux, Windows, and macOS, with console ports for the Nintendo Switch, PlayStation 4, and Xbox One under the subtitle of "TV Edition", coinciding with the release of the final act.
-The game was released for Android and iOS on December 13, 2022 in partnership with Netflix.
+The game was released for Android and iOS on December 13, 2022, in partnership with Netflix and was later released for PlayStation 5 and Xbox Series X/S in August 2023.

-Kentucky Route Zero follows the narrative of a truck driver named Conway and the strange people he meets as he tries to cross the mysterious Route Zero in Kentucky to make a final delivery for the antiques company for which he works.
-The game received acclaim for its visual art, narrative, characterization, atmosphere and themes, appearing on several best-of-the-decade lists.

 Gameplay

 Kentucky Route Zero is a point and click game that contains text-driven dialogue.
-There are no traditional puzzles or challenges, with the focus of the game being story-telling and atmosphere.
+There are no traditional puzzles or challenges, with the focus of the game being storytelling and atmosphere.
+The game has been described as an "interactive screenplay."
 The player controls Conway by clicking on the screen, either to guide him to another location, or interact with other characters and objects.
 The player also has the choice to choose Conway's dialogue, and occasionally the dialogue of other characters, during in-game conversations.
 The game is separated into various locations, between which Conway can travel using his truck.
 A map is shown when traveling on the road, and the player must guide the truck icon to the destination of their choosing, mostly areas where the player has been pointed or sent out to go.
 The player also takes control of other characters at certain times.